 - Expenses such as these are allowable when it’s a reasonable business practice.

-- The Canada Revenue Agency (CRA) allows you to claim only 50 percent.
+- The Canada Revenue Agency (CRA) allows you to claim only 50 percent for “Meals and Entertainment”, where these would be classified.

 If your business depends on delivery vehicles, fuel and repairs are legitimate expenses, as are maintenance costs for a building.
 But these expenses must involve repairs, not improvements.
-Lawyers’ and accountants’ fees are an accepted part of doing business so you can claim these costs as business expenses as well.
+Lawyers’ and accountants’ fees are an accepted part of doing business so you can claim these costs as business expenses as well, as professional fees.

 Home Offices and Office Expenses